 1. Establishes a project baseline

-2. Provides a general outline
+2. Provides a central and general outline

-3. Contains essential information
+3. Contains essential information about the project

 Anyone with experience managing projects knows that they're unpredictable at the best of times.
 Between changing requirements, miscommunications, new ideas, roadblocks, and other unexpected things that come up, it's likely that your plans will change at least a couple times.